Lioness dragging a water buffalo carcass Photo: Jeffrey Sohn

 What do lions eat?
 Practically any animal they can catch.
 But most of their victims weigh 50-300 kg (110-660 lbs).
 The most common prey are zebras, giraffes, pigs, cape buffalo, antelope, and wildebeests.
 And, of course, they're happy to eat human beings as well.
 Most prefer their humans with catsup, mustard, pickles, lettuce and a little mayo on a sesame bun.
 (Just kidding!)

 A single lion kills about 15 large animals each year, filling out its diet with carrion and kills made by other members of the pride.
+Typically, in the wild more than half their food comes from scavenging.

 Male lions usually leave almost all of the hunting to the females, but once a kill is made, they will sometimes drive off the females and cubs in order to be the first to feed upon the prey.